 Base Salary.
-Based on the foregoing, in February 2019 the Compensation Committee approved salary modifications for our executives for 2019.
-In addition, in view of the executives contributions to the Company as well as to motivate and assist in the retention of these individuals, in February 2020 the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Lawrence I. Sills, \$425,000, Eric P. Sills, \$647,000; James J. Burke, \$637,000; Dale Burks, \$525,000; Nathan R. Iles, \$503,000; and Carmine J. Broccole, \$480,000.
+In February 2022, the Compensation Committee approved an increase in the base salaries of our named executive officers for 2022.
+In addition, in view of the executives contributions to the Company, as well as to motivate and assist in the retention of these individuals, in February 2023, the Compensation Committee set the salaries of the following named executive officers to the levels indicated: Eric P. Sills, \$720,000; James J. Burke, \$705,000; Dale Burks, \$582,000; Nathan R. Iles, \$558,000; and Carmine J. Broccole, \$533,000.

 Annual Cash Incentive Awards.
-The Compensation Committee established the following MBO goals for our named executive officers in 2019 for the purpose of determining the MBO portion of their annual cash incentive award: (a) operational improvements relating to productivity in our wire and cable business and distribution expenses in our temperature control business, (b) margin improvement in certain product categories, and (c) the achievement of specific growth and diversification initiatives.
-In February 2020, the Compensation Committee determined that the named executive officers had successfully attained their MBO goals, and as a result, authorized cash incentive awards at 114% of the target MBO award for 2019.
+The Compensation Committee established the following MBO goals for our named executive officers in 2022 for the purpose of determining the MBO portion of their annual cash incentive award: (a) the achievement of specific growth initiatives in both our core automotive aftermarket business and in non-aftermarket end markets we supply, including on-highway (commercial and light vehicles) and off-highway (construction, agriculture, power sports and other) applications; (b) continuous improvement in specific cost reduction initiatives; and (c) environmental, social and governance (ESG) initiatives designed to exemplify our commitment to addressing these important societal issues, such as: (i) achieving reductions in our Scope 1 and Scope 2 greenhouse gas emissions, usage of energy and generation of waste, and increasing our percentage of waste recycled, (ii) furthering our SMP Cares® community initiatives through employee engagement and scholarship opportunities, and (iii) enhancing our employee-focused initiatives relating to health and safety, mentoring, diversity, equity and inclusion, among many others.

-The Compensation Committee also approved a year-over-year improvement in our Weighted Average EPS as the performance measure for 2019 for the purpose of determining company-level financial performance awards.
-Based on the year-over-year improvement in our Weighted Average EPS, and the payout scale established by the Compensation Committee, our named executive officers were entitled to receive cash incentive awards at 120% of the target company-level financial performance award for 2019.
+In February 2023, the Compensation Committee determined that the named executive officers had successfully attained their MBO goals, and as a result, authorized cash incentive awards at 167.5% of the target MBO award for 2022.

-The total amount of all cash incentive awards earned in 2019 is reflected in the Summary Compensation Table.
+The Compensation Committee also reviewed the year-over-year percentage improvement in our 3-Year Weighted Average EPS as the performance measure for 2022 for the purpose of determining company-level financial performance awards.
+For 2022, the 3-Year Weighted Average EPS was negative.
+As a result, our named executive officers earned 0% of the 2022 award.
+However, for 2021, our named executive officers had earned 332% of the 2021 award.
+Since the award was capped at 200%, our named executive officers only received a cash incentive award at 200% for 2021, and carried forward the excess into 2022, subject to risk of forfeiture.
+Based on the 2022 3-Year Weighted Average EPS being negative, a portion of the 2021 excess that carried forward into 2022 was forfeited, and as a result, our named executive officers earned in 2022 a cash incentive award at 98% of the applicable target for 2021.
+The total amount of all cash incentive awards earned in 2022 is reflected in the Summary Compensation Table.
 For further discussion of this performance measure, see "Elements of Compensation-Annual Cash Incentive Awards" above.

 Restricted Stock Awards.
-In 2019, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Operating Officer, Dale Burks, our Chief Commercial Officer, and Nathan R. Iles, our Chief Financial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
+In 2022, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Operating Officer, Dale Burks, our Chief Commercial Officer, and Nathan R. Iles, our Chief Financial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Chief Legal Officer.
 These restricted stock awards vest after three years.
-The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2019, as well as their respective levels of responsibility.
+The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2022, as well as their respective levels of responsibility.